 Women who deliver babies may be at risk for developing postpartum depression if they have a history of depression, a previous history of postpartum depression or a family member that has experienced postpartum depression.
 A woman can develop postpartum depression even if she hasn’t had depression prior to the pregnancy or delivery.

 Any thoughts of death or suicide also require emergency evaluation.
 Postpartum depression is more than the “baby blues” and it is treatable by therapy and/or medications.
-Mothers who are pregnant or who are in the postpartum months can screen themselves for depression using the Edinburgh Postpartum depression screening, a common self-screening tool used to evaluate the symptoms of depression.
+Mothers who are pregnant or who are in the postpartum months can screen themselves for depression using the Edinburgh Postnatal Depression Scale screening, a common self-screening tool used to evaluate the symptoms of depression.